Solar Financing: How Should You Pay For Solar Panels?

 Which Solar Financing Option is Right for You?

-Ultimately, the way you choose to pay for your solar panel system will depend on a number of factors, including your expendable income, your credit score and ability to get a good loan rate, and more.
+Ultimately, the best way to finance your solar power system will depend on a number of factors, including your expendable income, your credit score, your ability to get a good loan rate and more.

-Here’s a breakdown of which type of solar panel financing may be right for which homeowners:
+Here’s a breakdown of which type of solar panel financing is generally best for which homeowners: